simianAstronaut/pi-hole-visualizer/README.md

 Options:
 &nbsp;&nbsp;-h&nbsp; show this help message and exit
-&nbsp;&nbsp;-c&nbsp; uses color to indicate level of network traffic
+&nbsp;&nbsp;-c&nbsp; use color to indicate level of network traffic
-&nbsp;&nbsp;-a&nbsp; specify address of dns server, defaults to localhost
+&nbsp;&nbsp;-a&nbsp; LOCALADDRESS&nbsp; specify address of dns server, defaults to localhost

 To run the script and update the chart continuously (one minute intervals):
 1. Type 'sudo crontab -e'